Read This Before You Sign Up!

 Thank you so much for reading!
 I appreciate you dropping by again.

-benny Faye Douglass from Gold Canyon, Arizona on November 13, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on November 13, 2009:

 I thank you for hub info on choosing the new user name. thanks for sharing. blessings. creativeone59